Page Links: First Previous 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 Next Last Index Page

 That is the implication I have heard all along, particularly from tdracer's posts.

 It uses existing thrust-lever-angle inputs, existing N1 inputs, and (presumably) existing WoW inputs, does software stuff inside the ECU, and if necessary uses the existing overspeed cutout outputs to stop the engine.
 The air/ground signal would've already been present as well.
 It would be needed for switching between ground idle, flight idle, and approach idle.
-Tdracer has discussed that as well, in past threads. |
+Tdracer has discussed that as well, in past threads.
+The thread is closed so there are no user likes are available. |

 Musician